-Trauma is traumatic, it’s not easy to get over and it’ll warp the world around you.
+Trauma is traumatic.
+It’s not easy to get over and it’ll warp the world around you.
 The trauma I carry with me from my childhood is also a huge factor in my insomnia.
 Certain types of trauma will have a bigger impact on how we feel about others wanting us.
-For example, sexual abuse can often leave people feeling dirty and unloveable.
+For example, sexual abuse can often leave people feeling dirty and unlovable.
 Again, this belief is a false belief, but that doesn’t stop us from thinking that way.

 How To Overcome Feeling Unwanted